NIGMS-Sponsored Training Program Maps

 The initial review of institutional predoctoral T32 training grants is carried out in study sections organized by the

-NIGMS Office of Scientific Review.
+NIGMS Scientific Review Branch.
 Since all applications are new, NIGMS does not expect to employ site visits as part of the review process for the foreseeable future.

 We strongly recommend that institutions with existing NIGMS-funded predoctoral T32 training grant program who are planning to submit a new (PAR-17-341 for